prompt-cash/integration-examples/SlpTokens.md

 in your token.

 Prompt.Cash will take care of exchange rate updates automatically for you.
-For example `&amount=10&currency=EUR&slp_token=USDT` would request a payment of 10 EUR taking into account:
+For example `&amount=10&currency=EUR&slp_token=USDT` would request a payment of 10 EUR using Tether (on BitcoinCash) taking into account:
 - the current USD/EUR exchange rate
 - the current USD/USDT exchange rate

 ## Token integration
 Your token needs to be approved manually.
-This process only takes a few minutes and is manily done to prevent scams (you can not submit a token called `USDT` or any other existing symbol).
+This process only takes a few minutes and is mainly done to prevent scams (you can not submit a token called `USDT` or any other existing symbol).

 Steps to integrate your own SLP token: